linagora/linshare/documentation/EN/epics/Guests/story-482-user-can-edit-a-guest.md

 - After I click button Update, if there is any new guest's moderator or any current moderator is removed, the moderator list in Guest detail panel is updated too
 - If I click button Cancel, every update will not be saved.
+- When a moderator of a guest is updated right or removed from moderator list, he will receive an email notification with information:
+  - Guest's email and full name
+  - Updated information: Change role or be removed
+  - Full name and email of the person who change your role or remove your moderator right
+  - And a button link to that guest detail panel.

 [Back to Summary](#summary)